weichuan888/Lovelace-1/Projects/email-signup-form/readme.md

 ## Project steps
 - work in a team of two
-- assign each other one of these roles : "fronted" (focus on clean html/css integration) / "backend" (focus on functionality and data correctedness).
+- assign each other one of these roles : "frontend" (focus on clean html/css integration) / "backend" (focus on functionality and data correctedness).
 - create a repo, set its collaborators
 - discuss your working plan
 - get to work.